consint/Tumult/README.md

 Clears the window and lets you import a new sample.

 #### Folder Import
 Opens another window that allows you to import all .wav files in a folder at once.
 Once you have selected a folder, the number of audio files to be imported is displayed.
 Use the gain and fade knobs to set the values for all samples.
 If you select ‘Normalise’, all samples are normalised during import.
 Depending on the size of the files and the sampling rate, this may take a little longer.
+It will use the name of the file as the name for the custom noise.
+If the name already exists, the import is skipped.
+It is therefore possible to collect all custom noises in one file folder.
+And if you add new samples, the entire folder can be reimported and only the new files are imported as custom noise.
 Click on ‘Import’ if you want to start the import process.
 ‘Cancel’ cancels the import process and closes the “Folder Import” window.

 #### Load
 Here you can open existing samples for editing.
 Note that only a click on ‘Save’ saves the changes.